kiboschool/course-industry-experience-1/src/lessons/interviews/informational-interviews.md

 ## (4) Follow up
 - Send a follow up email to thank the interviewee
-- Connect with the interviewee on a professional social platform (e.g., LinkedIn)
+- Connect with the interviewee on a professional social platform (e.g. LinkedIn)

 ## (5) Reflect on the conversation
-Reflect on the conversation and how they relate to your career goals
+Reflect on the conversation and how they relate to your career goals.